 Dig a hole 2 to 4 times larger than the tuber.

-Plant the tuber so it sits 1 to 2 inches below the soil.
+After the threat of frost has passed in the spring, plant the tuber so it sits 1 to 2 inches below the soil.

 Elephant ears grow best when they’re planted close to the surface.